molayab/molayab.github.io/_posts/2020-10-01-the-most-common-mistake-using-mvp.md

 ```

 ### How can we solve this?
 Well, the fix is pretty simple, just remember to always use the view's public interface reference inside the presenter.
 That is the key to keep everything decoupled.
-Remember that the Presenter exposes behaviors overview actions.
+Remember that the Presenter exposes behaviors.
 It means that is preferred have a method in the presenter's interface that acts over an action, for example `func fetchWelcomeState()` rather than have the `getWelcomeViewModel() -> SomeViewModel`.
-Let's say for example your welcome view model comes from a service call, it may not be a sync call, and the view doesn't need to know that.
+Let's say for example, your welcome view model comes from a service call, it may not be a synced call, and the view doesn't need to know that.
 The reference in the presenter helps us with that.
 Let's see the correct way of defining previous code:

 ```swift
 // Remember that protocol == interface in Swift.